vikas-bisht16/Blog/ServiceAccount/README.md

 ## **STEP2**

-Creating the SA,first you can check the manifest from the below command.
+Creating the SA but before that you can check the manifest from the below command.
 ```
 kubectl create serviceaccount appsa --dry-run=client -o yaml